LebronFrames/Google-Messages-XML-2-Human-Converter/README.md

 C:\Users\username\Downloads\Google Messages XML 2 Human Converter.ps1
 ```

 The XML backup can be stored anywhere.
-The script will ask you for its full path when it starts.
-This can either be typed out or drag n dropped into the PowerShell window.
+For this example walkthrough, it will be stored in the Downloads folder.
+The script will ask you for its full file path when it starts.
+This can either be typed out or drag n' dropped into the PowerShell window.

 ---